 The primary round of trainings will occur October 29, 2018 - December 5, 2018.

 Organizations and agencies will be asked to fill out a needs assessment prior to trainings in order to customize the content to the specific needs of Wisconsin and its child and family-serving agencies.

 Ongoing Training and Consultation with stipend

 Applications to participate in the Train-the-Trainer Learning Collaborative as an agency seeking trauma-informed organizational change were due December 17, 2018.

 Eight agencies were selected for this customized program.
 Selected agencies were provided with a contract by January 4, 2019.
 Agencies commit two (2) staff/faculty/admin members to participate regularly in the Learning Collaborative, as well as co-present content to their organization.

 The Wisconsin Department of Children and Families and Natural Wisdom Counseling LLC recognize that many agencies and organizations that serve children and families deal with the fallout of pervasive trauma in their clientele, as well as vicarious trauma and burnout, strained budgets, and high client-to-staff ratios.
 As a result, 30% of the total budget has been set aside for stipends for participating agencies and organizations.
 The stipend can be used (but is not limited to) to offset travel costs for the Learning Collaborative, as well as towards innovative trauma-informed projects, initiatives, and/or services for staff and/or clients.

-The application is now available!
+The application process is now COMPLETE!

 Click here to view and download the three documents for the application: